jepa/an_uncertain_arctic/README.md

 ## Data

 Model output data used for this analysis can be extracted from FishMIP, available at (https://www.isimip.org/about/marine-ecosystems-fisheries/).
 Outputs for ESMs can be found in the ISIMIP website (https://data.isimip.org/).
 Polygons for the Arctic Large Marine Ecoregions were extracted from Protection Of The Marine Environment-PAME (https://pame.is/projects/ecosystem-approach/arctic-large-marine-ecosystems-lme-s)

+*This repository has been archived and is no longer updated.
+The master branch contains the most updated version.
+You can dowload the V1 zip file to reproduce paper's figures and analyses.
+Septemebr of 2024*